 Chief Election Commissioner Rajiv Kumar, addressing a press conference, said that the poll dates had been set to ensure a smooth electoral process.
 “Voting for Assembly elections in Tripura will be held in a single phase on February 16, and in Nagaland and Meghalaya on February 27.
 The results will be declared on March 2,” Kumar stated, officially kick-starting the election season in the three northeastern states.

-Congress vs. BJP-NDPP Alliance
+Congress vs. BJP-NDPP alliance

 Nagaland has long been a battleground between regional and national political forces.
 In the 2018 Assembly elections, the BJP entered into an alliance with the NDPP, led by Chief Minister Neiphiu Rio.
 The alliance has governed the state since then, but the upcoming polls could see a change in the political landscape, with Congress hoping to capitalize on anti-incumbency sentiments.